Amanda Bateman: International representative rowing

 Bateman made her Australian representative debut at the 2013 Junior World Rowing Championships in Trakai Lithuania where she rowed in the Australian quad scull to a seventh placing.
 In 2014 she again raced at the Junior World Rowing Championships in Hamburg where she rowed the single scull to a sixteenth placing.

 In 2017 she was picked for the World Rowing U23 Championships in Plovdiv where she rowed in the three seat of the coxless four to an eighth placing.

 In 2019 Bateman moved into Australia's senior women's squad for the international season.
 Rowing with Genevieve Horton she rowed the Australian women's double scull to a bronze medal at the World Rowing Cup II in Poznan and to a silver medal at WRC III in Rotterdam.
 Bateman and Horton were selected to race Australia's double scull at the 2019 World Rowing Championships in Linz, Austria.
 The double were looking for a top eleven finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They won their heat and placed fourth in their semi-final.
 They finished fifth in the B-final for an overall eleventh world place and qualified the boat for Tokyo 2020.

 By the time of national team selections in 2021 for the delayed Tokyo Olympics, Bateman's strong performances in all three sculling boats at the 2021 Australian Championships saw her hold her seat in the double she'd qualified two years earlier.
 She was partnered with Tara Rigney a national U23 representative of 2019, who dominated the NSW state championships in 2021.
 Bateman and Rigney placed third in their heat, fifth in the semi-final and won the petite final for an overall seventh place finish at the Olympic regatta.
 They were coached by Ellen Randall.

 Bateman was selected in the Australian sculling squad for the 2022 international season and the 2022 World Rowing Championships.
 At the 2022 World Rowing Championships at Racize, she rowed in the Australian quad scull to an overall sixth place finish.

 In March 2023 Bateman was again selected in the Australian women's sculling squad for the 2023 international season.
 At the Rowing World Cup II in Varese Italy, Bateman raced as Australia's W2X entrant with Laura Gourley.
 They made the A final and finished in fourth place.
 At 2023's WRC III in Lucerne, Gourley and Bateman again raced the W2X.
 They made the A final and in a tight finish at the back of that field they again finished in fourth place.
 Bateman and Gourley were selected to race Australia's double scull at 2023 World Rowing Championships in Belgrade, Serbia.
 They placed third in their heat but then won their repechage to qualify through to the A/B semi in which they finished fifth.
-In the B final they finished 2nd, earnt a 7th place world ranking from the regatta and qualified the boat for Paris 2024.
+In the B final they finished 2nd, earnt an 8th place world ranking from the regatta and qualified the boat for Paris 2024.